springernature/vpat/nature.md

 <br><br>
 Third party advertising scripts may inject content that cannot be interacted with easily or at all by keyboard.
 <br><br>
 Other types of third party content such as JavaScript-based file viewers (e.g. Figshare), commenting systems, or customer services widgets may be difficult to use with keyboard alone.
-Where we know of deficiencies, we have contacted third party suppliers to request repairs.
+When we become aware of deficiencies, we contact third party suppliers to request repairs.
 Additionally, where possible, we aim to provide equivalent alternatives to problematic content.
 </td>
 </tr>
 <tr valign="top">